METAL EDEN Review – A Brutal, Beautiful Sci-Fi FPS with Intense Cybernetic Combat

 Should You Play METAL EDEN?

-If you loved DOOM Eternal, Ghostrunner, or Titanfall 2, this game is going to scratch that itch.
-Just be ready for a shorter experience — and maybe wait for a sale if you’re worried about value for money.
+If you liked DOOM Eternal, Ghostrunner or Titanfall 2, this game is going to scratch that itch.
+Just prepare for a shorter journey — and hold off if you’re concerned about value for money.